-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Herbivorous Butcher Cookbook by Aubry Walch, Kale Walch

 Published by Chronicle Books on 08/16/2022

 Genres: Cooking / Individual Chefs & Restaurants, Cooking / Vegan, Cooking / Vegetarian